 It’s award season!
 AND WE HAVE UPDATES!

-The Minds of Winter by Ed O’Laughlin was longlisted for the 2017 Scotiabank Giller Prize… well, it’s since been shortlisted!
+The Minds of Winter by Ed O’Loughlin was longlisted for the 2017 Scotiabank Giller Prize… well, it’s since been shortlisted!
 It’s the first time Ed’s made the Giller shortlist and we couldn’t be happier.
 (We’re also thrilled to see our indie publisher friends at Invisible Publishing make the shortlist for I Am A Truck by Michelle Winters.)

 The Governor General’s shortlists were also recently announced, and Daniel Grenier and Pablo Strauss are nominated for the #GGBooks award in the Translation category for The Longest Year!
 Spanning three centuries and set against the backdrop of the Appalachians, from Quebec to Tennessee, The Longest Year is a magical and poignant story about family history, fateful dates, fragile destinies, and lives brutally ended and mysteriously extended.